Orthopedic surgery: Early orthopedics

 Many developments in orthopedic surgery have resulted from experiences during wartime.
 On the battlefields of the Middle Ages, the injured were treated with bandages soaked in horses' blood, which dried to form a stiff, if unsanitary, splint.

 Originally, the term orthopedics meant the correcting of musculoskeletal deformities in children.
 Nicolas Andry, a professor of medicine at the University of Paris, coined the term in the first textbook written on the subject in 1741.
 He advocated the use of exercise, manipulation, and splinting to treat deformities in children.
 His book was directed towards parents, and while some topics would be familiar to orthopedists today, it also included 'excessive sweating of the palms' and freckles.

 Jean-André Venel established the first orthopedic institute in 1780, which was the first hospital dedicated to the treatment of children's skeletal deformities.
 He developed the club-foot shoe for children born with foot deformities and various methods to treat curvature of the spine.

-Advances made in surgical technique during the 18th century, such as John Hunter's research on tendon healing and Percival Pott's work on spinal deformity steadily increased the range of new methods available for effective treatment.
+Advances made in surgical technique during the 18th century, such as John Hunter's research on tendon healing and Percivall Pott's work on spinal deformity steadily increased the range of new methods available for effective treatment.
 Robert Chessher, a pioneering British orthopedist, invented the double-inclined plane, used to treat lower-body bone fractures, in 1790.
 Antonius Mathijsen, a Dutch military surgeon, invented the plaster of Paris cast in 1851.
 Until the 1890s, though, orthopedics was still a study limited to the correction of deformity in children.
 One of the first surgical procedures developed was percutaneous tenotomy.
 This involved cutting a tendon, originally the Achilles tendon, to help treat deformities alongside bracing and exercises.
 In the late 1800s and first decades of the 1900s, significant controversy arose about whether orthopedics should include surgical procedures at all.